NCAR/lmod_webapp/README.md

 text_cleaner.py (Used at one point to parse the text.
 Currently unneeded.)

-There are currently two html files present:
+There are currently three html files present:

 view_modules.html (The original HTML file utilized for testing purposes. view_modules.html is the default route for the Flask application.)

 json_modules.html (The second HTML file developed.
 To get to this page json/ must be added to the base URL.)

+test.html (Unneeded, used for initial experimentation with JavaScript)

 There are multiple JSON files present: